rasmuse/opentoolflux/README.md

 This example also shows that if your dataset is perhaps only a few weeks long with frequency 1 second, or maybe one year with frequency 1 minute, the database file will anyway be so small that there are probably very few reasons to worry about database size.

-A final related note is that floating-point data to be converted to timestamps in the `picarrito import` command should always be `float64`.
+A final related note is that floating-point data to be converted to timestamps in the `opentoolflux import` command should always be `float64`.
 The conversion of floating-point Unix timestamps (in seconds) is designed to preserve 6 decimal places (microseconds), something which requires `float64`.
 The `__TIMESTAMP__` column in the end is always encoded using 64 bits anyway, so there is no space to be saved by parsing the timestamp column as a `float32`.
 Failure to specify `float64` as data type for the timestamp column raises a helpful error message.

 # Source data file format